mffiedler/svt-case-doc/learn/amq.md

 * Port 8181 is the [mnt console](https://access.redhat.com/documentation/en-us/red_hat_jboss_a-mq/6.3/html/management_console_user_guide/fmcug_introduction_accessing) and login with `admin/admin` by default.
 The Web UI looks more advanced.
 * ActiveMQ is running with port 61616.

+TODO:

+* Which version of JBoss AMQ is the testing target?
+7.2 vs 6.3
+* Msg model (e2e vs pub/sub) and Protocol (many are supported, openwire,stomp ...)?

 ## Template on OCP

 ```sh